Greek Meatball Pita Sandwiches

 How To Make Greek Meatball Pita Sandwiches

-1. Add the ground meat, bread crumbs, egg, tzatziki sauce, garlic, onion flakes, mint, oregano, salt, and pepper to a large bowl and mix well to combine.
-Let stand for 10 minutes for the bread crumbs to absorb some of the moisture.
+In a large bowl, combine the ground meat, bread crumbs, egg, tzatziki sauce, garlic, onion flakes, mint, oregano, salt, and pepper.
+Mix well to combine, then let the mixture stand for 10 minutes so the bread crumbs can absorb some of the moisture.

-2. Form the meatballs into 1-inch balls, then roll them in the flour.
+Form the mixture into 1-inch meatballs and roll each one lightly in flour.

-3. Heat the oil in a large skillet over medium-high heat.
-Add the meatballs to the skillet in one layer and cook on each side for 2-3 minutes to brown them, then turn the heat to medium and cook until the meatballs are cooked through to 165°F on a digital meat thermometer.
-About 10 minutes.
+Heat oil in a large skillet over medium-high heat.
+Add the meatballs in a single layer and cook for 2–3 minutes per side to brown them.
+Reduce the heat to medium and continue cooking until the meatballs reach 165°F on a digital meat thermometer, about 10 minutes.

-5. Stuff or top the bread with about 2 tablespoons of tzatziki, or to your liking, and add 4 meatballs, lettuce, sliced cucumber and red onion, tomato, and a sprinkle of feta.
+To assemble the pitas, either cut the top off the pita and open the pocket or lay flatbread out flat.
+Spread about 2 tablespoons of tzatziki, or to taste, on the bread.
+Top with 4 meatballs, lettuce, sliced cucumber, red onion, tomato, and a sprinkle of feta.

 Chef Jenn’s Tips